freddan88/guessingGame2/README.md

 Guess a random number between 1 and 100

 #### Feautures:
-- The computer will keep track how many times you guess
+- The computer will keep track on how many times you guessed!

 ###### This is a refactored version with better coding and more error handling